cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 2. Each section of your manuscript should be in a separate Word file.
 3. You have a combined manuscript Word document in your Build folder

 Seems like a lot of work to basically end up with what you started, but trust me, the fun is just beginning!
+Next we will begin the process of transferring our analyses into our RepMake templates.